handsomecodemonkey/augmented-basketball-association/README.md

     - Change the commisioner
     - Turn on/off the emergency shutdown
     - Add a new team
-- Team owners can draft players the like and renounce those they don't
+- Team owners can draft players they like and renounce those they don't

 Unimplemented features:
 - Trading between teams
-- A more complex DAO to manage leagues and teams.
+- A more complex DAO to manage the league and teams.
 - IPFS character creator (player stats are not saved in the blockchain, my idea would be to create the player and save their stats as json in IPFS and save the IPFS hash in the blockchain instead)
+- Complex player contracts

 ## Prerequisites